 - Whether or not you might be able to find the ancestor(s) who contributed Iberian DNA to you

 The Iberian Peninsula has turned out to be one of the most mysterious European DNA ethnicities.
-Over the years, it has been one of the most popular topics on this site, and I have received more e-mail questions about Iberian ancestry than I do any other ethnicity.
+Over the years, it has been one of the most popular topics on this site, and I have received more e-mail questions about Iberian ancestry than I do any other region in the world.

 Since the original publication of this post, Ancestry DNA has added more specific regions for the Iberian Peninsula.
 People who previously saw Iberian in their DNA results might find that it has been replaced with Basque, France, Portugal, or Spain.